-Schools First in Budgeting Amendment Act of 2021: Legislation approved by DC Council in 2022 that changes how DCPS funds individual school budgets.
+Schools First in Budgeting Amendment Act of 2021: Legislation approved by DC Council in 2022 that aims to stabilize individual school budgets from year-to-year.

-Special Education: Programs that serve students with mental, physical, emotional, and behavioral disabilities.
+Special Education: Programming that serves students with mental, physical, emotional, and behavioral disabilities.
 The major law governing special education is the federal Individuals with Disabilities Education Act, which guarantees a “free appropriate public education” to children with disabilities and mandates that, to the “maximum extent appropriate,” they be educated with their nondisabled peers in the “least restrictive environment.”

 Submitted : The updated budget for a DC public school that is a part of the mayor’s overall budget submitted to the DC Council.
 The submitted budget is based on the initial allocation as well as engagement and feedback from LSATs, educators, and families; however, the mayor does not have to accept the feedback.